 The charity was founded by Susan Sheward MBE, who became increasingly aware of the acute challenges faced by orangutans in Borneo during her visit to Sepilok Orangutan Rehabilitation Centre in 1999.
 Initially as a tourist, and then having shown great interest, she was allowed further access and given the opportunity to view the operations of the centre up close.
 Her growing involvement and access to information about their work revealed the demanding circumstances faced by the orangutans and the staff caring for them.
 Witnessing these conditions, Sue was determined to take action and make a positive difference.

-Sue got straight to work on her return from Borneo raising money from meat raffles, jumble sales and a charity racing car track day.
-Sue tirelessly dug at the pockets of countless people, and thanks to their generosity, managed to raise enough money to fund her first project.
+Susan got straight to work on her return from Borneo raising money from raffles, jumble sales and a charity racing car track day.
+She tirelessly dug at the pockets of countless people, and thanks to their generosity, managed to raise enough money to fund the first project - a new nursery!

-After delicate negotiations with the Malaysian Government, the project was approved, and, we are proud to be the first and only Non Government Organisation (NGO) to have been accepted by them to date.
+After delicate negotiations with the Malaysian Government, the project was approved.
+We are proud to have been the first Non-Government Organisation (NGO) accepted by the Sabah government.

-With her first project well and truly under her belt, and interest in the Appeal growing fast, plans were started for the next “project” and the journey began.
+With the new nursery successfully completed, and interest in Orangutan Appeal UK growing, plans were started for the next project and the journey began...

 Visit our projects page to view some of our key achievements.